 Biology component: Transport in living things (osmosis, diffusion, active transport), Cell structure and organisation, Human organ systems (digestive, circulatory, respiratory).

-Allocating study time
+Allocating study time by component

 A common mistake is spending 80 % of your time on the science you enjoy and neglecting the other.
 Since the marks are split equally in every paper, a balanced approach is essential.